 Linlithgow Palace, Linlithgow

-The birthplace of Mary Queen of Scots, Linlithgow Palace is a Renaissance ruin picturesquely set by a loch, as captured here @nichbrand.
+The birthplace of Mary Queen of Scots, Linlithgow Palace is a Renaissance ruin picturesquely set by a loch, as captured here by @a_d_granty.
 As you explore, it will no doubt spark your imagination, plus there are plenty of interesting architectural features to capture and superb views over the loch from the ramparts.
 If you go on a sunny day, plan a picnic beside the water.

-How to get there from Edinburgh: A drive from city centre will take about 40 minutes, or the train from Waverley takes 22 minutes.
+How to get there from Edinburgh: A drive from the city centre will take about 40 minutes, or the train from Waverley takes 22 minutes.
 From Linlithgow Train Station, it’s a five-minute walk.

 Binny Craig Hill, near Ecclesmachan

 So you might have been up Arthur’s Seat in Edinburgh, but have you climbed Binny Craig Hill in West Lothian?
-Go at sunset for that golden hour light and you might get to capture a similar shot to that take by @waldemarmatusik.
-The walks is about 3 miles (4.8 km) long and will take between 1 – 2 hours.
+Go at sunset for that golden hour light and you might get to capture a similar shot to that taken by @waldemarmatusik.
+The walk is about 3 miles (4.8 km) long and will take between 1 – 2 hours.
 For geology buffs, it’s a great example of a spectacular example of a ‘crag-and-tail’ landform.

 How to get to get there from Edinburgh: It’s a 40-minute drive, or you can take the train to Linlithgow, followed by the 31 service bus to Ecclesmachan.
 From the village, it’s a 30-minute walk.